ravindasenarath/aws-saa/README.md

   - Traffic filtering: Allow, drop or alert for traffic that matches rules
   - Active flow inspection

+### Amazon VPC console
+  - VPC with a single public subnet
+    - Includes a VPC with a single public subnet and an internet GW
+    - For single tier, public facing web apps
+  - VPC with public and private subnets (NAT)
+    - Inclues a VPC with a public subnet and a private subnet
+    - For multi tier applications ( web app and backend not exposed)
+  - VPC with public and private subnets and AWS Site-to-Site VPN access
+    - Inclues a VPC, public subnet, private subnet and a Virtual Private Gateway(Communicte with client network over an IPSec VPN tunnel)
+    - Extend client network into the cloud and also directly access the internet from VPC
+  - VPC with a private subnet only and AWS Site-to-Site VPN acces
+    - Inclues a VPC, private subnet and a Virtual Private Gateway
+    - Extend your network into the cloud using Amazon's infrastructure without exposing your network to the Internet.

 ## Disaster Recovery & Migrations

 ### Overview